-To convert our data into an igraph network, we will use the graph_from_data_frame() function, which takes two data frames: d and vertices.
+Next we will convert the raw data to an igraph network object.
+To do that, we will use the graph\from\data\frame() function, which takes two data frames: d and vertices.

 - d describes the edges of the network.
 Its first two columns are the IDs of the source and the target node for each edge.
 The following columns are edge attributes (weight, type, label, or anything else). - vertices starts with a column of node IDs.
 Any following columns are interpreted as node attributes.
+This parameter can be omitted in that case theigraph object will be generated based solely on the link structure in d.

 '''

-library('igraph')
+library("igraph")

 net <- graph_from_data_frame(d=links, vertices=nodes, directed=T)

 net

-IGRAPH DNW- 17 49 --

-+ attr: name (v/c), media (v/c), media.type (v/n), type.label

-| (v/c), audience.size (v/n), type (e/c), weight (e/n)
+IGRAPH e806f8d DNW- 17 49 -- + attr: name (v/c), media (v/c), media.type (v/n), type.label | (v/c), audience.size (v/n), type (e/c), weight (e/n) '''